sccn/sccn.github.io/tutorials/I/inspecting_ica_comp.md

 relative to the electrodes, the lower electrodes appearing in a 'skirt' outside the head cartoon.
-If you have computed an equivalent dipole model for the component map (using the [DIPFIT](/A5:_DIPFIT "wikilink") plug-in) [topoplot.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=topoplot.m) can indicate the location of the component equivalent current dipole(s).
+If you have computed an equivalent dipole model for the component map (using the [DIPFIT](/A5:_DIPFIT "wikilink") plug-in) <href src="http://sccn.ucsd.edu/eeglab/locatefile.php?file=topoplot.m">topoplot.m</href> can indicate the location of the component equivalent current dipole(s).
 Note that the 'balls' of the dipole(s) are located as if looking down from above on the transparent head.
 The distance of the electrode positions from the vertex, however,